DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 # Endpoints

-The endpoints for integration with Super Link are presented in the following table:
+The endpoints for integration with Link de Pagamento are presented in the following table:

 |API| URL | DESCRIPTION|
 |---|---|---|